TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/MountPoints/Index.rst

    Linking to a subpage will result in adding "MP" GET Parameters and altering the root line (tree structure) of the website, as the "MP" is containing the context.
-   The MP parameter found throughout the TYPO3 Core includes the ID of the Mounted Page and the mount point ID - e.g. "13-23," whereas 13 would be the Mounted Page and 23 the mount point (`doktype` set to 7).
+   The MP parameter found throughout the `TYPO3 Core`:pn: includes the ID of the Mounted Page and the mount point ID - for example "13-23," whereas 13 would be the Mounted Page and 23 the mount point (`doktype` set to 7).

    Recursive mount points are added to the "MP" parameter with ",", like "13-23,84-26".